-For our nucleosynthetic calculations, we use the Skynet code \citep{lippuner2017} and the approach to its use outlined in \citet{wang_nucleo_2024}.
-Figure \ref{fig:yield} displays the mass abundances and production factors of the models.
+For our nucleosynthetic calculations, we use the Skynet code \citep{lippuner2017} and the approach to its use outlined in \citet{wang_nucleo_2024}. \adam{As described there, we identify at the end of the simulation $\sim$321,000 ejecta parcels, integrate them backwards to establish the approximate Lagrangian trajectories of each, and then post-process each parcel individually along its trajectory with Skynet, following $\sim$1560 isotopes.
+Then, we sum the individual yields of the ensemble to establish the integral yields.} Figure \ref{fig:yield} displays the mass abundances and production factors of the models.
 Curiously, the SFHo and DD2 models have similar $^{56}$Ni and $^{44}$Ti yields (within $\sim$15-20\%, see also Table \ref{tab:main}).
-Though the DD2 model has a lower explosion energy, its ejecta is also less neutron-rich, which by itself would tend to enhance $^{44}$Ti and $^{56}$Ni production.
+Though the DD2 model has a lower explosion energy, its ejecta are also less neutron-rich, which by itself would tend to enhance $^{44}$Ti and $^{56}$Ni production.
 The countervailing combination of explosion energy and neutron-richness of the ejecta for the two EOSes results in similar yields for both $^{56}$Ni and $^{44}$Ti.
-Also, the faster-exploding 9-SFHo model shows more heavy elements and a more enhanced $^{90}$Zr peak than the 9-DD2 model.
-In Figure \ref{fig:S-ye}, we see for the SFHo models (9b, 9-SFHo, 9a) the progressive increase in the contribution of neutron-rich ejecta parcels with degree of early post-bounce perturbation.
+Also, the faster-exploding 9-SFHo model shows more heavy elements and a more enhanced $^{90}$Zr peak than the 9-DD2 model. \adam{As noted above,} in Figure \ref{fig:S-ye} we see for the SFHo models (9b, 9-SFHo, 9a) the progressive increase in the contribution of neutron-rich ejecta parcels with degree of early post-bounce perturbation.
 This is reflected in the hierarchy of yields and production factors in the $A=60-90$ regions depicted in Figure \ref{fig:yield} and suggests that such perturbations can enhance weak r-process \citep{woosley2002,Travaglio2004,Cowan2021,wang_nucleo_2024,Okada.weak.rprocess.2026} production for faster-exploding models.